US Figure Skating picks experience over youth for Beijing

 NASHVILLE, Tenn.
-(AP) — For all its strength and elegance, grace and power, the sport of figure skate tends to court controversy.
+(AP) — For all its strength and elegance, grace and power, the sport of figure skating tends to court controversy.

 Just look at the number of films and documentaries about Tonya Harding and Nancy Kerrigan, or the scandal in the pairs competition that rocked the 2002 Salt Lake City Olympics and led to major changes in scoring.